beetleboxorg/sign_language_mnist/README.md

 ## Pre-requisites
  - A GitHub account.
- - A BeetleboxCI account that is linked to your Github account.
-[If you did not link it when creating your account, you can do so following this tutorial.](https://docs.beetleboxci.com/docs/administration/linked-organisation)
  - [A kaggle account to download the required dataset](https://www.kaggle.com/datamunge/sign-language-mnist).

 ## Sign Language MNIST Dataset